jordanisaacs/exmap/notes.md

 ## EXMAP_OP_ALLOC

-The first operation we are looking at is the `EXMAP_OP_ALLOC`. `iov_len` determines how many pages we want to allocate.
+The first operation is the `EXMAP_OP_ALLOC`. `iov_len` determines how many pages we want to allocate.
 It will first attempt to allocate as many pages as possible *from the system*.
 As pages are allocated when needed, we may still have space to allocate up to `buffer_size` pages.
 These pages are pushed into the free list.

 After the page memory allocations, the actual pages are made available to user space.
 This works by reading `exmap_user_interface` associated with the interface passed through the `exmap_action_params`.
 It allocates pages at address `page * PAGE_SIZE` of length `len * PAGE_SIZE`.
 Only first `iov_len` entries of the `exmap_user_interface` array will be allocated.

-TODO: Go into detail how the memory system works (stealing/mapping/etc.)
+It uses the modified page table structure (atomic exchange for PTE) specified in the paper.

 ## EXMAP_OP_FREE

+Freeing does not do any page allocations (in my branch of the module).
+It walks down the page table skipping any sections that do not already exist.
+If it finds an allocated PTE in the memory address range to be freed, it unmaps it and stores it in the interface free list.